zachdrone/pq-compact-rs/README.md

 Typical workflow:

-1. An upstream process writes many small objects to an input prefix.\
+1. An upstream process writes many small parquet files to an input prefix.
-2. You run this tool manually or on a schedule.\
+2. You run this tool manually or on a schedule.
-3. It rewrites the data into a more compact structure under a new prefix.\
+3. It rewrites the data into a more compact structure under a new prefix.
-4. Downstream jobs read from that compacted prefix for better performance.
+4. Downstream jobs read compacted parquet files from that prefix for better performance.

-Useful for cleanup, periodic maintenance, or reorganizing data layouts.